-Chris is a specialist international injury lawyer who throughout his career has acted almost exclusively for the victims of accidents abroad and in disputes with tour operators, hotels, travel providers and insurers.
+Chris is a specialist international injury lawyer who acts exclusively for the victims of accidents abroad and in disputes with tour operators, hotels, travel providers and insurers.
 He is ranked as a leading travel lawyer in both Chambers and The Legal 500.
 Chambers 2021 commented "He is a very experienced and very clever lawyer" and The Legal 500 describes Chris as a “superb travel lawyer; he is knowledgeable, tenacious, compassionate and intellectually astute.”

 Chris represents clients following serious international accidents, usually UK residents injured overseas but also foreign nationals who sustain life-changing injuries in the UK.
 Fluent in French, his background in international law means he is well placed to advise in relation to claims arising from incidents across the globe.
 He has written, presented and advised on the implications of Brexit for international injury claims.

-Chris was once again listed as a rising star in Chambers 2019, sources describe him as an “absolutely fabulous guy” who has “lots of good ideas” and is “very much on top of the 100%.”
+Chris was once again listed as a rising star in Chambers 2019, sources describe him as an “absolutely fabulous guy” who has “lots of good ideas” and is “very much on top of international work and issues.”
 He is also praised for his client service, as well as his “in-depth knowledge and sympathy to traumatic circumstances.”

 Chris acted for the claimant in Thomas v (1) Baker and (2) ICWA (2015), securing damages of £6.25m following a spinal cord injury she sustained in Australia.

 Chris studied European and French law at the University of Warwick and Lille II, France.
 He trained at Blake Lapthorn, qualifying into travel litigation before moving to Stewarts in 2013.